ucdavisdatalab/workshop_introduction_to_version_control/04_working-with-git.Rmd

 $ git add hello.txt
 ```

-Now, if we do another status check
+When we do another status check

 ```
 $ git status